How does the sun and UV cause cancer?

 Did you know the signs of sunburn can depend on your skin tone?

 Sunburn doesn’t have to be raw, peeling or blistering.
 If your skin has gone pink or red in the sun, it’s sunburnt.
 For people with darker skin, it may just feel irritated, tender or itchy.

 What should I do if I get sunburnt?

-If you notice your skin becoming pink or red, you should come out of the sun and cover up to help stop any more damage from happening.
+If you notice signs of sunburn, you should come out of the sun and cover up to help stop any more damage from happening.
 Putting on more sunscreen won’t help and won’t let you safely stay out in the sun for longer.

-Getting sunburnt once doesn’t mean you will definitely develop skin cancer.
-But the more you get sunburnt the higher your risk of melanoma skin cancer.
-Reduce your risk of sunburn and protect your skin in the future by using a combination of shade, clothing and sunscreen.
+Getting sunburnt once doesn’t mean you will definitely get skin cancer.
+But the more times you get sunburnt the higher your risk of melanoma skin cancer.
+Reduce your risk of sunburn and protect your skin by using a combination of shade, clothing and sunscreen.

 International Agency for Research on Cancer.
 Radiation.
 Vol 100 (2012)

 Brown, K. F. et al. The fraction of cancer attributable to known risk factors in England, Wales, Scotland, Northern Ireland, and the UK overall in 2015.
 Br.
 J. Cancer.
 118, 1130-1141 (2018)

 Dennis, L. K. et al. Sunburns and risk of cutaneous melanoma, does age matter: a comprehensive meta-analysis.
 Ann Epidemiol.
 18, 614-627 (2008). doi:10.1016/j.annepidem.2008.04.006.Sunburns.